Control of McKean--Vlasov SDEs with Contagion Through Killing at a State-Dependent Intensity: Main Results

-\begin{remark} The definition ensures that admissible controls depend on $\theta_1$,~\ldots, $\theta_N$ only through the information revealed by the indicator processes $I^1$,~\ldots, $I^N$ up to the current time, and that the dependence is symmetric.
-Note that the evolution of the indicator processes depends on the controls themselves so that with respect to $I^1$,~\ldots, $I^N$ admissible controls are in feedback form.
-This feature makes the definition slightly awkward but is necessary to ensure that the controller cannot anticipate the killing of particles.
-The symmetry in the dependence on the indicator processes is crucial to ensure that $\theta_1$,~\ldots, $\theta_N$ become independent of the controls as $N \to \infty$, which leads to simplifications in the mean-field limit.
-In particular, the loss $L^N$ becomes continuous, even differentiable, in the limit. \end{remark}
+\begin{remark} Admissible controls depend on $\theta_1$,~\ldots, $\theta_N$ only through the information revealed by the indicator processes $I^1$,~\ldots, $I^N$ up to the current time.
+The evolution of the indicator processes depends on the controls themselves, so that with respect to $I^1$,~\ldots, $I^N$ admissible controls are in feedback form.
+This feature makes the definition slightly awkward, but is necessary to ensure that the controller cannot anticipate the killing of particles.
+The nonanticipativity guarantees that the indicator process $I^i$ has a compensator, given by $\int_0^{\cdot} I^i_t \lambda(t, X^i_t, \nu^N_t) \, \d t$, meaning that $M^i = I^i + \int_0^{\cdot} I^i_t \lambda(t, X^i_t, \nu^N_t) \, \d t$ is a martingale.
+For distinct particles, these martingales decorrelate asymptotically (cf.\@ Lemma \ref{lem:compensated_martingale_l_2}), so that